ryleg/fayalite/README.md

 ipython/scala setup/API to handle multiple users editing a single kernel in real-time).
 OAuth tests are completed as preliminary for multi-user organizations to manage a cluster.
-A trivial SparkREPLManager is demonstrated for example on how to manage mutliple REPL's within the same JVM, and multiple conflicting ClassLoader tests are finished (to be documented more.)
+A trivial SparkREPLManager is demonstrated for example on how to manage multiple REPL's within the same JVM, and multiple conflicting ClassLoader tests are finished (to be documented more.)

 Trivial tests / examples for the UI are partially complete in app-dynamic.